 Select your amperage based on the electrode, welding position, and visual inspection of the finished weld.
 Follow manufacturer’s recommendation for ideal amperage setting.

-Having the correct length of the arc is crucial for stick welding.
-Each electrode and application require a different length of arc not exceeding the diameter of the electrode.
+Having the correct arc length is crucial for stick welding.
+Each electrode and application require a different arc length not exceeding the diameter of the electrode.
 For example, a 0.125-inch 6010 electrode is held about 1/8 inch off the base material.